Author Submission Guidelines

 - Authors — corresponding author plus co-authors with their affiliations

-- Paper file — usually a PDF; check the call for length and template requirements
+- Submission file — usually a PDF; check the call for length and template requirements

 - Declarations — originality, conflicts of interest, ethics approval if applicable